PhilipiGomes/ChessEngine/README.md

 python Engine/HumanvsAI.py
 ```

-Depending of your preference, you can run other sripts.
+Depending on your preference, you can run other scripts.

 ## Contributing